 Giving Compass' Take:

-• How can these lessons be applied to issues areas you work on?
+- How can these lessons be applied to issues areas you work on?
+Are you ready to adopt this framework?

 We can understand the effectiveness of the campaign in terms of the six-step framework of Aspirational Communication that I offer here.